 A show about “floating, tiny and alone, in the middle of nowhere” Wolf 359 has something for everyone: comedy, drama, sci-fi, corporate conspiracies, complex characters, and plant monsters.
 The show takes us to a research station orbiting the eponymous star and follows the crew as they struggle with each other, against outside forces, and to stay alive.
 This one surprised me, as it manages to be quirky, serious and funny all at the same time.
 By the time you reach the end of its four seasons, you’ll be scrambling to get your hands on a copy of “Pryce & Carter’s Deep Space Survival Procedure and Protocol Manual.”

 What seems at first to be a weekly scary story reveals itself to be much more.
-We listen in as Head Archivist Johnathan Sims of the fictional Magnus Institute reads a statement of a supernatural encounter.
+In The Magnus Archives, we listen in as Head Archivist Johnathan Sims of the fictional Magnus Institute reads a statement of a supernatural encounter.
 As time goes on, the narrative widens, more characters enter, and the wider, scarier metanarrative starts to emerge.
 Listening to the show is fun enough on its own, but tracing the connecting threads between statements and guessing that their implications is equally engaging, and keeps online communities thriving.

 Blackout tells the story of a small town that is plunged back to the dark ages when the power grid of the entire country is taken down in a wide-reaching, coordinated terrorist attack.
 While a larger world and conspiracy is hinted at, the show stays focused on Simon Itani as he tries to reckon with what is happening to his community, and above all, keep his family safe.
 With high quality production, sound design, and voice acting (Rami Malek voices Simon) Blackout will keep you riveted.